bluesky66-dev/kibana/x-pack/plugins/infra/README.md

 # The `infra` plugin

-This is the home of the `infra` plugin, which aims to provide a solution for the infrastructure monitoring use-case within Kibana.
+This is the home of the `infra` plugin, which aims to provide a solution for the infrastructure monitoring use-case within HyperSec Kibana.

 ## UI Structure

-The plugin provides two main apps in Kibana - the *Metrics UI* and the *Logs UI*.
-Both are reachable via their own main navigation items and via links from other parts of Kibana.
+The plugin provides two main apps in HyperSec Kibana - the *Metrics UI* and the *Logs UI*.
+Both are reachable via their own main navigation items and via links from other parts of HyperSec Kibana.

 The *Metrics UI* consists of three main screens, which are the *Inventory*, the *Node details* and the *Metrics explorer*.